 According to the Environmental Protection Agency (EPA), several chemicals, heavy metals, and carcinogens – including mercury, lead, benzene, and arsenic — have been found in tires.
 Although the EPA and the Consumer Product Safety Commission (CPSC) previously agreed that the tiny rubber particles in artificial turf were safe, they have since concluded that these findings were based on “limited” studies.
 While more research is clearly needed, neither the EPA nor the CPSC plans on commissioning future studies of the material.
 Some proactive communities that don’t want to take the chance that there is a strong association between cancer and exposure to crumb rubber are responding by using alternatives such as plant-based infills made of coconut fiber, cork or rice husks.

-If you have any questions about this topic, or if you or a loved one have been diagnosed with cancer after being exposed to synthetic turf, the Macon Macon personal injury attorneys of the Mann Law Firm can review your case and advise you whether you have grounds to seek financial compensation.
+If you have any questions about this topic, or if you or a loved one has been diagnosed with cancer after being exposed to synthetic turf, the Macon personal injury attorneys of the Mann Law Firm can review your case and advise you whether you have grounds to seek financial compensation.
+Most likely, your claim will involve insurance companies.
+We have been dealing with insurance companies for over 50 years and know how they operate.
 Call us today at (478) 742-3381 or submit our online form.

 Attorney David Mann